skx/sysbox/README.md

 This application is built, and distributed, as a single-binary named`sysbox`, which implements a number of sub-commands.

-You can either run the tools individually:
+You can either run the tools individually, taking advantage of the [bash completion](#bash-completion) support to complete the subcommands and their arguments:

     $ sysbox foo ..
     $ sysbox bar ..